weyoss/redis-smq/docs/migrating-from-v5-to-v6.md

 });
 ```

-- To consume messages with priority, you should enable priority queuing for a given consumer instance.
+**5. To consume messages with priority, you should enable priority queuing for a given consumer instance.
-See [Consumer Reference API](/docs/api/consumer.md#consumerprototypeconstructor) for more details.
+See [Consumer Reference API](/docs/api/consumer.md#consumerprototypeconstructor) for more details.**

+Before:

 ```javascript
 // Before